Smells Like Delish

 cutting shortening into flour mixture.

-1. In a large bowl, whisk together the flour, baking powder, and salt, then add the Crisco shortening.
+Step 2: In a large bowl, whisk together the flour, baking powder, and salt, then add the shortening.

 coarsely cut in shortening and flour in a bowl.

-1. Cut in the Crisco shortening until the mixture resembles coarse crumbs.
+Step 3: Cut the shortening into the flour mixture until it resembles coarse crumbs.

 milk and egg added to flour mixture in a bowl.